 How do you explain how their school is your perfect fit?
-Well, here is a sample mini-transfer personal statement:
+Here is a sample mini-transfer personal statement:

 In addition to the personal statement, most schools require a supplementary essay (usually much shorter than the personal statement), and in the supplement, you have to address a school specific question.
 Typically, the supplement asks, "Why Our School?"

-Here is the personal statement prompt for all UC Schools such as UC Berkeley and UCLA, "Tell us about a personal quality, talent, accomplishment, contribution or experience that is important to you.
-What about this quality or accomplishment makes you proud and how does it relate to the person you are?"
 Again, the focus is on you and your uniqueness, why you as you are, don't fit in at your school.
 What personal reason do you have for transferring?
 Were you at a school that was too small for you?
 Too big?
 Did you not fit in with the students at that school?
-Did you visit a friend at Notre Dame and realize you fit in there?
+Did you visit a friend at at UC school and realize you fit in there?

-Try to answer both prompts as specifically as you can.
+Always answer personal statement prompts as specifically as you can.
 Do not be general or vague.

-BAD for supplement essay: I want to attend Yale because your school is better than my school.
+BAD for supplement essay: I want to attend NYU because your school is better than my school.

 GOOD for supplement essay: I want to transfer to NYU because I have discovered my passion for fashion journalism through my fashion blog that has 100,000 subscribers.
 My school has no journalism program, and NYU's is the best program for fashion journalism in the country.
 I know NYU would help me achieve my dream of becoming editor of a fashion magazine.